Richard Erdman: Career

-He was also known as a voice artist, contributing to the animated shows, Scooby-Doo and Scrappy-Doo, The Amazing Spider-Man, Jonny Quest, DuckTales, Snorks, Paddington, and Batman: The Animated Series.
+He was also known as a voice artist, contributing to the animated shows, Scooby-Doo and Scrappy-Doo, The Amazing Spider-Man, Jonny Quest, DuckTales, Snorks, Paddington Bear, and Batman: The Animated Series.

 He directed the 1971 TV film Mooch Goes to Hollywood.
 From 2009 to 2015, Erdman had a recurring role as the antagonistic and elderly community college student Leonard on Community.
 His last role was in 2017 in the sitcom Dr. Ken.

 Personal life

 Erdman married actress Leza Holland in 1948, but they divorced two years later.
 He was married to his second wife, Sharon Randall, from 1953 until her death in 2016.
 They had one daughter, Erica, who was born in 1954 and died on February 18, 2010, of an accidental overdose of prescription medicine.
-Erica was a poet and illustrator (The Ellyn Maybe Coloring Book) and the author of one full-length collection of poems (The Apocalyptic Kid).

 Death

 Erdman died on March 16, 2019, aged 93, in an assisted-living facility in Los Angeles, California.
 He had been suffering "from age-related dementia" and had recently had a fall.